Pedal Science Blog: How Does Bike Fit Impact Upon Power Output?

 Let’s off road!:

 If you’ve ever driven up an icy hill in your car you’ll know the consequence of applying too much pressure on the accelerator pedal.
 The effect is the same when climbing up a muddy or gravelly hill on a mountain bike – you’ll wheel spin.
-It’s no coincidence competitive mountain bikers have high spin scan scores as even application of pressure is essential when traction is inconsistent.
+It’s no coincidence competitive mountain bikers have high efficiency score as even application of pressure is essential when traction is inconsistent.
 Spend as much time during the off-season riding off road and your performance will improve when you return to the road the following season.

 Comfort and effective pedaling technique are essential for anyone who wants to maximise their potential on a bike.
 By riding on a correctly fitted bike you will be able to ride faster for longer.